Your gateway to visit Yellowstone is Powell, Wyoming!

 Powell, Wyoming is perfectly located in the Big Horn Basin.
 In short, we can be found next to Yellowstone National Park’s East Gate and North East Gate.
 Powell is surrounded by public lands in the Greater Yellowstone Ecosystem.
 For example, in Park County 80% of our lands are managed by a federal agency.
 To clarify, we not only allow, but also encourage you to go outside and discover Park County, Wyoming.

 “The Yellowstone Park is something absolutely unique in this world, so far as I know.
 Nowhere else in an civilized country is there to be found such a tract of veritable wonderland made accessible to all visitors, where at the same time not only the scenery of the wilderness, but the wild creatures of the park are scrupulously preserved…” - President Roosevelt

-Your Summer Gateway to Yellowstone
+Your Summer Gateway To Visit Yellowstone

-Your Fall Gateway to Yellowstone
+Your Fall Gateway To Visit Yellowstone

-Your Spring Gateway to Yellowstone
+Your Spring Gateway To Visit Yellowstone

 "The Mountains are calling and I must go." - John Muir